dmbarbour/awelon/doc/SpatialTemporal.md

 In general, information about spatial-temporal attributes is *privileged*.
 There are no ABC operators to query when or where a value is computed.

- capabilities, ABC behavior cannot depend on when or where it executes.
-There is no way to ask a number when or where it is computed.

-modulo special capabilities, ABC code may not introspect when or where a value is computed.

-Additionally, the product or sum itself has a concept of spatial-temporal 'evidence' - i.e. regarding when and where knowledge that the product is a product becomes available.
+Additionally, a product or sum itself has a concept of spatial-temporal 'evidence' - i.e. regarding when and where knowledge that the product is a product becomes available.
 This is important, for example, when loading text on a remote machine.

 The spatial properties are not directly accessible from ABC.
 Communicating between partitions is considered an effect, and is thus controlled by use of capabilities.

 Effects and their capability texts are specific to a partition.
 To be reusable across partitions, subprograms are written in a pure or capability-secure manner that does not hard-code any capability text (modulo annotations or references to ABC resources, neither of which are effectful).
 Of course, partial evaluation can specialize reusable programs, distributing capabilities at compile-time.